ehudkr/gandi/readme.md

 ```

 Each model configuration will create a unique subdirectory (or file) under
-this structure using the time of start, random state nd configuration
+this structure using the time of start, random state and configuration
 setting number.
 For example:
 `GAN_2017-05-23_13-47-50_966105-765644_9`
+Is an experiment testing setting no. 9 (see `train_params` in *RunParams.py*)
+started on May 23rd 2017 on 13:47:50 with *NumPy*'s random state `966105` and
+*Tensoflow*'s random state `765644`.

 ### Running